ChrisHurt/React-Recall/README.md

       - This could be done by using a check box in the circle
   - After resolving the user response the sub-circle should be removed from the dataset

+### Future Implementation
+Look into methods for collecting data to integrate into the UI for testing
+  - Consider:
+    - Facebook & Instagram API's - Rejected, not enough time to implement
+    - LinkedIn API - Pending Decision
+    - Any other API's or accessible data that can be applied in this context - No suitable options found, Pending Decision
+  - Look into methods for allowing user input and storage of this data as appropriate and if needed
+    - Postgresql with node or ruby backend - Under consideration
 ## Installation Instructions
 - This is currently under construction and a instructions will be placed here when ready.